ArkoG/LCDA/README.md

 ## Main features

 THE SETTING
-- a small scale map focused around the Alps
+- a large scale map focused around the Alps
-- historical starting setup from 1032-XXXX period
+- historical starting setup from 1032 to undetermined yet period

 THE MECHANICS
 - playable inland republic